expln/metamath-lamp/docs/guide.md

 you can select parentheses-like characters to select the expression begun or ended with them.

-You can the use the selector dialogue as follows:
+You can use the selector dialogue as follows:

 * Expand selection: Expand the selection to the next largest syntactic unit.
 * Shrink selection: Reduce the selection to the next smallest syntactic unit.